Arthur Schopenhauer's view on animal rights: Influence of Hinduism

 Schopenhauer had a profound interest in studying the Hindu philosophies, which held that animals should be treated with a minimum of respect.
-His poodle dogs, of which Schopenhauer was fond of, were named "Atman", in reference to the Sanskrit word "Atman", which means "Self" or "soul".
+His poodle dogs, of which Schopenhauer was fond, were named "Atman", in reference to the Sanskrit word "Atman", which means "Self" or "soul".
 Schopenhauer believed that, since animals have a Will similar to that humans do, it is pertinent that they be treated with compassion.
 According to Schopenhauer, the ethical treatment of animals was not only of ethical importance but important to the creation of good character.

 Criticism of Christianity's view on animals

 According to Schopenhauer, the traditional Christian view on the rights of animals is eschewed, as it presupposes that man has a righteous superiority in comparison to non-human animals, being allowed to use them as they so wish.
 Schopenhauer says the fact that Christian morality handles animals as mere "things", that is, as a means, constitutes an immoral aspect of Christian philosophy.
 Schopenhauer would say that not recognizing the existence of the Will contained in animals is a faulty aspect of Christian thought.
 For Schopenhauer, the Christian idea that man has an absolute right to authority over all other animals should be considered an error.